 Your computer supports Alert on LAN technology.
 Alert on LAN technology provides notification of changes in the computer system even if the computer is turned off.
-Working with Desktop Management Interface (DMI) and Wake on LAN technologies, Alert on LAN helps to manage and monitor the hardware and software features of your computer.
+Working with desktop management interface (DMI) and Wake on LAN technologies, Alert on LAN helps to manage and monitor the hardware and software features of your computer.

-Alert on LAN generates notifications when the internal computer components have been removed, POST fails during a Wake on LAN attempt, or the computer is disconnected from the network or unplugged from the electrical outlet.
-Alert on LAN can be integrated with network-management software such as LANClient Control Manager $^{\text{\tiny M}}$ and IBM Netfinity Manager.
+Alert on LAN generates notifications when the internal computer components have been removed, an error is detected during POST, or the computer is disconnected from the network or unplugged from the electrical outlet.
+Alert on LAN works in conjunction with UM Services.